Flank/flank-dashboard/docs/12_state_management_investigation.md

 - Debugging - how easy to find issues in the application code.
 - Undo/Redo actions - support of jumps to the past or to the future of the application state.
 - Testability - each part of the state management's code easy to test.
-- Easy to learn / Namings - how hard or easy to learn the state management's concept and how intuitive building blocks(classes, functions or widgets) of the state management are.
+- Easy to learn / Namings - how hard or easy to learn the state management's concept and how intuitive building blocks(classes, functions or widgets) of the state management are?
 - State Mutability / Immutability -
-- Flutter integration / Reusability -
+- Flutter integration / Reusability - do we have an opportunity to use the package outside of flutter?
+How easy the package logic can be reused?
 - Analytics/Centralized -

 # Results